wowods/bitmask-swift/index.md

 }
 ```

-The groups just merging all the values that they represent. [ TODO: double check these values]
+The groups just merging all the values that they represent.

 ```swift
 print(AccountRoles.users.rawValue)  //  7 aka 0b 0000 0111